 As mentioned in the first chapter, the rationale for decolonizing systems of musical thinking is to enable more equitable approaches to musical practices.
 This must entail a questioning of dominant western structures, such as conventional music theory and hegemonic musical idioms, in an effort to create space for different modes of operation.
 As evidenced in the examples of intercultural collaboration in Chapters 3 and 4, the disruptive effect that new knowledge can have on performance practice may eventually pave the way for new possibilities, new expressions and entirely new modes of listening.

 With regard to artistic development and research, a particular strength of stimulated recall method in this context is how the process of sharing listening within a group of collaborating musicians may lead to a transformed listening that informs the musical interaction.
 Further, concerning development of decolonised music research methods, stimulated recall analysis can be a tool for creating a ”double reflexivity” (Dietz, 2011) as evidenced through the modes of intersubjective knowledge production explored in the present book.
 Hereby, the processes of making observations and analysis are distributed between “first” and “second order”, and between insider and outsider participants.
 Following Dietz, at this stage “any possible contradiction that results from the exchange of both perspectives should be integrated by the ethnographer in the same process of investigation, which will oscillate dialectically between identification and distancing, between grades of complete agreement and grades of analytical reflection” (Dietz, 2011, p.
 14).
-Ultimately, we argue that stimulated recall offers methods for developing decolonised listening practices, both in the contexts of artistic research and ethnomusicology, and that they hold a promise to contribute to decolonising these music practices.
+In chapter four, several examples of the emergence of such negotiations of aesthetic problems and analytical approaches to resolving these are found.
+Ultimately, we argue that, through this double reflexivity, stimulated recall offers methods for developing decolonised listening practices, both in the contexts of artistic research and ethnomusicology, and that they hold a promise to contribute to decolonising these music practices.

 Methodological Approaches and Technological Mediation